DoktaPola/Socials/README.md

 To run app, you'll need to run the **[file](https://github.com/DoktaPola/Socials/blob/master/main_design.py)** script you've just downloaded.

 App has 2 modes:
-	Facebook mod
+	*Facebook mod
-	VKontakte mod
+	*VKontakte mod
-You can put in your account details now by passing the username and password parameters to the <br>special form</br>, like so:
+You can put in your account details now by passing the username and password parameters to the **special form**, like so:
 ```python
 username="abcd",
 password="1234"